programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ## Prerequisites

-+ Familiarity with entering and running a computer program.
-Familiarity with Python is very helpful.
++ Knowledge of Python is recommended but not required since all of the code is provided in the tutorial.
 + A computer with Python installed.
 [Google Colab](https://colab.research.google.com/), a web-based virtual Python programming platform, was used to write this lesson.
 If you choose to use Google Colab to program Python, a Google account is required.
 + An internet connection.
 + A credit card.
-(There is a free tier of service.
+(There is a free tier of service for Microsoft.
 The credit card is not charged if the number of files processed is below 5000 each month.)
 + A telephone number.

 ## Procedure

 We'll transcibe handwriting in an image by following these steps:
 1. Register for a Microsoft account.
 2. Create a "Computer Vision" Resource in Azure to perform transcription.